NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/example_outputs.rst

 to `DesignSafe <https://www.designsafe-ci.org/>`_ on `Stampede2 <https://www.tacc.utexas.edu/systems/stampede2>`_.
 This can be done in R2D by clicking **RUN at DesignSafe** (one would need to have a valid `DesignSafe account <https://www.designsafe-ci.org/account/register/>`_ for login and access the computing resource).
-:numref:`r2d_run_ds` provides an example configuration to run the analysis.
+:numref:`r2d_run_ds` provides an example configuration to run the analysis (and please see `R2D User Guide <https://nheri-simcenter.github.io/R2D-Documentation/common/user_manual/usage/desktop/usage.html#figremjobpanel>`_ for detailed descriptions).
 The individual building simulations are paralleled when being conducted on Stampede2 which accelerate the process.
-It is suggested for the entire building inventory in this testbed to use at least 15 minutes with 96 Skylake (SKX) cores (e.g., 2 nodes with 48 processors per node) to complete the simulation.
-Note that one would receive a job failure message if the specified CPU hours are not sufficient to complete the run.
+It is suggested for the entire building inventory in this testbed to use 15 minutes with 96 Skylake (SKX) cores (e.g., 2 nodes with 48 processors per node) to complete the simulation.
+One would receive a job failure message if the specified CPU hours are not sufficient to complete the run.
+Note that the product of node number, processor number per node, and buildings per task should be greater than the total number of buildings in the inventory to be analyzed.

 .. figure:: figure/R2D_RUN.png
    :name: r2d_run_ds